Why Your Dog Comes Back Stressed From Boarding (And What Actually Helps)

 What Actually Helps: The In-Home Boarding Difference

 The most effective way to prevent boarding stress isn't pre-loading your dog with anxiety medications or spending two weeks desensitizing them to kennels.
-It's choosing a boarding environment that doesn't produce the stress in the first place.
+It's choosing a boarding environment that better fits your individual dog and minimizes the sources of stress.

 In-home boarding — where your dog stays in a private residential home rather than a commercial facility — addresses almost every structural source of boarding stress: